haas85/arrayext.js/README.md

 ## Using arrayext.js

 Just import arrayExt.js file from the package folder into your project and arrays will automatically have new functions.
+Or you can use it in your node server installing the arrayext.js package (npm install arrayext.js) - https://npmjs.org/package/arrayext.js

 * [index](#index)
 * [same](#same)